dPhish/Documentation/modules/drill/courses.md

   - Provide a brief but clear description of the content, outlining its main focus or purpose.

 - **File**
-  - Use the upload section to add the content file.
+  - Use the upload section to add the content file from `New Upload` or Select from `Existing File`.
 Ensure that the file format aligns with the content requirements and is properly named for easy identification.

 - **Category**
   - Specify the type of content being added.
 The following categories are available: